metomic/blog/_posts/2019-07-31-student-data.md

 ---

-*[Marina](https://www.linkedin.com/in/marina-valls-soler-52ab9010a/) is working towards a LL.M certification at Ohio State University Moritz College of Law.
+*[Marina](https://www.linkedin.com/in/marina-valls-soler-52ab9010a/) is has a LL.M certification at Ohio State University Moritz College of Law.
 Marina likes to look at the human side of technology, surveillance, privacy, and the governance of those things.*